Guest Post by Carrie Koziol, Physical Therapist and Women’s Health Professional

 Orgasm is like taking an elicit drug to melt your mind without the horrible side effects.
 Maybe you can’t wrap that one up, but I think a quiet brain is one of the best gifts we ladies can offer ourselves!

-Step Two: Get connected (in and out of the bedroom).
+Get connected (in and out of the bedroom).

 Women crave intimacy before sex and if you’re feeling disconnected from your partner, making the leap from the breakfast table to the bedroom can seem like an Olympic event.
 So find ways to connect!!!
 If you’ve got a free evening, check out this awesome idea about planning a “first” date.